 For the television programma 'University of the Netherlands' Maurice Aalders answers the question: How did the police discover in 1887 that murders can be solved with science?

-Maurice Aalders is professor in Forensic Biophysics at the Faculty of Medicine (AMC-UvA) and focuses his research on the interface of applied physics, chemistry and biomedical sciences.
-He did earlier work on optical techniques for diagnostics in medical oncology, such as fluorescence imaging and optical coherence tomography.
+I am a professor in Forensic Biophysics at the Faculty of Medicine (AMC-UvA) and focus in my research on the interface of applied physics, chemistry and biomedical sciences.
+Earlier I worked on optical techniques for diagnostics in medical oncology, such as fluorescence imaging and optical coherence tomography.

 After nine years working as a crime scene officer at the Dutch Police, I moved over to teaching.
 I teach in the course “Observer Based Techniques” of the Forensic Science Programme and besides that, I am also a member of the Programme Committee of Forensic Science

 My name is Radboud Winkels and I am associate professor in Computational Legal Theory at the Law Faculty of the UvA.
 My background is in Psychology and Artificial Intelligence.
-I coordinate the course on “Reasoning and Formal Modelling”.
+I coordinate the course “Logic and the Human Factor in Forensic Reasoning”.

 Before teaching at the UvA I was a criminal defence attorney at a law firm in Amsterdam.
 However, I wanted more time to deepen my knowledge of criminal law and teaching really appealed to me.
 Not once have I regretted this decision.
 I teach the course "Criminal Law and Expert Evidence" for several years now, besides "Dutch Criminal Law" at the UvA Faculty of Law.
 Currently I’m conducting research in the field of law and legal theory of criminal evidence.